Darkelf2024/Darkelf-Browser/ExportComplianceNotice.md

 ## Release and Licensing

-This software is released under the **GNU General Public License (GPL) v3.0**.
+This software is released under the **Lesser General Public License (LGPL) v3.0**.
 Users are encouraged to review the license terms prior to redistribution or modification.

 **Disclaimer**: Export control laws are subject to change.
 For additional information on compliance requirements, consult the **Bureau of Industry and Security (BIS)** or contact a legal expert in export control.